mauretto78/advanced-custom-post-type-lite/readme.txt

 2. CPT List
 3. Register new CTP
 4. Register new Taxonomy
-5. Manage meta boxes to CPTs
+5. Manage CPT meta boxes
 6. Meta boxes in action in the post editor

 == Changelog ==